says topics in his ''Doonesbury'' comic strip that were at

 In recent years,

-with his children grown, Trudeau said he's had more time
+with his children grown, Trudeau said he has had more

 In an effort to

 dramatize the seriousness of war, he had B.D., one of his

 main characters, lose a leg while fighting in Iraq.
 But just